Full Nara Day Trip Itinerary (Beyond Just Deer)

 Is Nara Worth a Day Trip?

-Nara is an easy day trip from Osaka or Kyoto, with many things to do beyond seeing wild deer (though seeing them up close or just hanging out on the grass is pretty nice).
+Nara is an easy day trip from Osaka or Kyoto, with many things to do beyond seeing wild deer (though seeing them up close or hanging out on the grass was pretty cool).

 I especially loved all of the cultural and nature sites all within walking distance on Nara Park.